9 best Christmas gift ideas for people who love their smartphones

 Of course you know someone in your life who is constantly taking photos of everything - food, holidays, road signs, selfies - using their smartphone.
 To give their memories a more permanent touch, they'll love this compact printer that prints out small, retro-tastic Polaroids of their favourite snaps.

-The HP printer is tiny, so you can even carry it around with you; it's easy to fill it with new photo sheets; and you can control everything via a free app.
+The HP printer is tiny so you can even carry it around with you, is easy to fill it with new photo sheets, and you can control everything via an app.

 NanoLeaf smart lights

 We love these light panels that you can set with a static colour theme or change colours along with your music.
-The starter pack includes nine panels, which you can arrange in any design you like (we like the minimalist Christmas tree in the photo above) and can customise the colours, patterns and rhythms using the app.
-There are plenty of presets, but you can create your own and save them too.
+The starter pack includes 9 panels and you can arrange them in any design you like (we like the minimalist Christmas tree in the photo above), and you can customise the colours, patterns and rhythms using the app.
+There are plenty of presets but you can create your own and save them, too.

-You can also control the lights by voice thanks to support from Amazon Alexa, Google Assistant and Siri.
+You can control the lights by voice, too - it works with Amazon Alexa, Google Assistant and Apple Home's Siri.

 Game of Phones card game